abhishek1020N/strapi-plugin-multi-component-preview/README.md

 ### To Install

 1. Go into your strapi project.
-2. Run the npm command `npm i strapi-plugin-component-preview`
+2. Run the npm command `npm i strapi-plugin-multi-component-preview`
 3. The plugin will be added to your strapi project.

 Inorder to achieve the url of the file uploading it must be specified in the .env file as **STRAPI_ADMIN_BACKEND_URL**.
 This url need to be the base url of the admin.